Abstraction: Instantiation

 Non-existent things in any particular place and time are often seen as abstract.
 By contrast, instances, or members, of such an abstract thing might exist in many different places and times.

 Those abstract things are then said to be multiply instantiated, in the sense of picture 1, picture 2, etc., shown below.
 It is not sufficient, however, to define abstract ideas as those that can be instantiated and to define abstraction as the movement in the opposite direction to instantiation.
 Doing so would make the concepts "cat" and "telephone" abstract ideas since despite their varying appearances, a particular cat or a particular telephone is an instance of the concept "cat" or the concept "telephone".
 Although the concepts "cat" and "telephone" are abstractions, they are not abstract in the sense of the objects in graph 1 below.
 We might look at other graphs, in a progression from cat to mammal to animal, and see that animal is more abstract than mammal; but on the other hand mammal is a harder idea to express, certainly in relation to marsupial or monotreme.

 Perhaps confusingly, some philosophies refer to tropes (instances of properties) as abstract particulars—e.g., the particular redness of a particular apple is an abstract particular.
 This is similar to qualia and sumbebekos.

 Material process

 Still retaining the primary meaning of 'abstrere' or 'to draw away from', the abstraction of money, for example, works by drawing away from the particular value of things allowing completely incommensurate objects to be compared (see the section on 'Physicality' below).
-Karl Marx's writing on the commodity abstraction recognizes a parallel process.

 The state (polity) as both concept and material practice exemplifies the two sides of this process of abstraction.
 Conceptually, 'the current concept of the state is an abstraction from the much more concrete early-modern use as the standing or status of the prince, his visible estates'.
 At the same time, materially, the 'practice of statehood is now constitutively and materially more abstract than at the time when princes ruled as the embodiment of extended power'.